 CBM Global is committed to shifting power at all levels of our work, decision making, and governance.
 We are documenting the significant changes we are making on this power shift journey and sharing these through a series of blogs.
 In this blog we reflect on the changes achieved in our governance model.

 “I believe the recent changes made in the CBM Global governance not only reflect the organisational commitment to promote disability inclusion but it is a clear step to demonstrate that we, persons with disabilities, can actively engage in the highest decision making spaces.
 I am more motivated to ensure our views and demands continue being included within all CBM Global actions, both globally and nationally.”

 Why is shifting power so important?

 For CBM Global authentic partnership with the Disability Movement underpins all we do.
-We’re deeply committed to working alongside people with disabilities and their representative organisations, and to the principle of “nothing without us”.
+We’re deeply committed to working alongside people with disabilities and their representative organisations, and to the principle of “nothing about us without us”.
 We seek to rebalance power, recognising that building an inclusive world requires us to address deep-rooted inequality and injustice.
 This includes promoting inclusion and addressing power imbalances internally within CBM Global, in keeping with our values.

 A governance structure to match our commitment